James1989UNI/James-Survey-Form-2022-Project/README.md

 # James-Survey-Form
-A PErsonal Project in which i created based on a starter from FreeCodeCamp.org 2022 Project ==================================================
+A PErsonal Project in which i created based on a project from the freecodecamp.org resource 2022 Project ==================================================